-As a senior associate in both the Public Law and Litigation Departments, Stephanie Cao represents public agencies of diverse sizes in a wide-range of governmental law issues and state and federal court litigation matters.
-Stephanie advises and represents public agencies on issues including governmental tort claims, public works law, civil and constitutional law, condemnation, contract drafting, and compliance.
+As a shareholder in both the Public Law and Litigation Departments, Stephanie Cao represents public agencies of diverse sizes in a wide-range of governmental law issues and state and federal court litigation matters.
+Stephanie advises and represents public agencies on issues including governmental tort claims, public works laws, civil and constitutional laws, ethics laws, condemnation, contract drafting, and compliance.

-Stephanie works with staff to adopt and implement new laws and procedures, and assists staff with residential and commercial projects for zoning and permitting compliance.
-Stephanie also works closely with city enforcement teams, providing assistance in identifying and selecting cost-efficient and effective options to obtain compliance, enhance public safety, rehabilitate properties, and maintain safer, cleaner neighborhoods.
+Stephanie serves as the Chief Assistant City Attorney for the City of Beverly Hills, Assistant City Attorney for the City of South Pasadena, and Assistant General Counsel for the Greater Los Angeles County Vector Control District.
+Stephanie has also served as City Attorney for the City of San Marino and Assistant City Attorney for the Cities of Monrovia and South El Monte.
+She works with staff to adopt and implement new laws and procedures, and assists staff with residential and commercial projects for zoning and permitting compliance.
+She also works closely with city enforcement teams, providing assistance in identifying and selecting cost-efficient and effective options to obtain compliance, enhance public safety, rehabilitate properties, and maintain safer, cleaner neighborhoods.

 Stephanie has extensive experience in representing governmental entities in court, including successful disposition of lawsuits at the demurrer and summary judgment stages.
 She has trial and mediation experience, and is well-versed in obtaining favorable settlements for her clients.